Overnight shipping required. Ships on Tuesdays only. Not available in store. See shipping info for details.

 This tiny, translucent brown to tan predatory mite naturally inhabits the top layer of soil where pest insect larvae and pupae dwell.
 Stratiolaelaps scimitus (Hypoaspis miles) is primarily used for treating and controlling fungus gnat infestations, but can also be released as a control measure for root aphids, spider mites and thrips.
 Female S. scimitus predatory mites lay their eggs in soil where the nymphs and adults feed on pests.
 Nymphal feeding focuses on eggs and immature larvae (instars) of fungus gnats in addition to pupal stages of thrips.
 If the infestation being treated is severe, use S. scimitus along with Sf Beneficial Nematodes and Yellow Sticky Traps.
-Consider using S. scimitus along with Neoseiulus cucumeris if you are treating an active thrips infestation.
+Consider using S. scimitus with A. swirskii or N. cucumeris if you are treating an active thrips infestation.

 Life Cycle & Optimal Conditions for Release: